skaes/logjam_app/README.md

     echo 1.9.3-p392-railsexpress > .ruby-version
     echo logjam > .ruby-gemset
     mkdir -p log
-    rake logjam:bootstrap

-### Install and start services
+### Start the services and initialize the database

+Run
+    rake logjam:daemons:install
+to create necessary service definitions under ./service.

-Open a separate shell window and run
+Open a separate terminal session and run
     foreman start
 foreman will start all background processes which are necessary to enable self monitoring.
 If this gives you errors, e.g. because you have mongodb or memcached already running on your machine, comment out the corresponging lines in ./Procfile.

+Then go back to the original session and run
+    rake logjam:db:update_known_databases
+to initialize mongodb contents.

 ### Start the application and play

 Run "rails s", then open the browser at <http://localhost:3000/>.
 You will be greeted with a "Dataset Empty" message.
-Reload the page once to get some performance data.
+Reload the page to get some performance data.
 Then click around and explore the UI while your dataset continues to grow.

 ### Troubleshooting